Xrayya/final-project-dicoding-basic-web/README.md

 # Final Project Dicoding Web Basic
-Repository for the final project *learning path* "Learning Basic Web Programming" in 2023 Topic of this project is "Introduction to [Neovim](https://neovim.io/)" note : the content in this project is written in Bahasa
+Repository for the final project *learning path* "Learning Basic Web Programming" in 2023<br>
+Topic of this project is "Introduction to [Neovim](https://neovim.io/)"<br>
+note : the content in this project is written in Bahasa<br>

 ## Content
 - Jumbotron